w3c/trace-context/abstract/common-sotd.md

 This is a first draft of specification.
 This draft was discussed at Distributed Tracing workshop.
-There was a general agreement with the format, scope and semantics of this specification.
+There was an agreement with the format, scope and semantics of this specification.

 Attendees: